Open-Systems-Pharmacology/Amikacin-Model/README.md

 ## Repository files

-Within this repository, we distribute a whole-body PBPK model of  Amikacin, that has been previously developed using clinical studies in preterm-neonates [[1](#reference)] and evaluated for its predictive performance of GFR mediated clearance in term born children.
+Within this repository, we distribute a whole-body PBPK model of  Amikacin, that has been previously developed using clinical studies in preterm-neonates [[1](#reference)] and evaluated for its predictive performance of GFR mediated clearance in adults and term born children.

-The PK-Sim project file contains simulations of all published pediatric clinical studies that are used for model predictions [[2-4](#reference)] in pediatrics.
+The PK-Sim project file contains simulations of all published pediatric clinical studies that are used for model predictions [[2-5](#reference)] in pediatrics.
 For details on the model development in pre-term neonates, quantitative model evaluation, sensitivity analysis and documentation please refer to [[1](#reference)].

 ## Code of conduct